Funding of earnings-related pensions

 Earnings-related pensions are financed using two main methods: the pay-as-you-go system and the fully funded system.
 The pay-as-you-go system means that the sum total of the pension contributions collected annually equals the sum needed to pay pensions in that year.
 In the fully funded system, the sum total of the pension contributions collected annually equals the sum needed for the future payment of the pensions earned in that year.
 These contributions are placed in a fund pending payment of the pension.

-In a partially funded system, these two alternative ways of financing earnings-related pensions are combined.
+In a partially funded system, these two different ways of financing earnings-related pensions are combined.

-From the perspective of pensions paid, a partially funded plan means that some of the pensions are financed by the pension contributions collected during the current year and some by assets deposited earlier in funds and their returns.
+From the perspective of pensions currently in payment, a partially funded plan means that some of the pensions are financed by the pension contributions collected during the current year and some by assets deposited earlier in funds and their returns.

-In a partially funded system, each generation pays a portion of the pensions of the currently retired generations, but also saves a portion for its own future pension.
+In a partially funded system, each generation finances a portion of the pensions of the currently retired generations, but also finances a portion for its own future pension at the same time.

 Funding lowers the earnings-related pension contribution

-Thanks to the partially funded system, earnings-related pension contributions remain lower, which in turn reduces labour costs and increases the employee’s take-home pay.
-From the individual’s point of view, funding has the benefit that assets are collected – or saved to secure old age – when income is usually at its highest, i.e. during a person’s career.
+Thanks to the partially funded system, earnings-related pension contributions remain lower than it would be under a purely pay-as-you-go system.
+This also helps to reduce labour costs and increases the employee’s take-home pay.
+From the individual’s point of view, funding has the benefit that assets are funded to secure old age when income is usually at its highest, i.e. during a person’s career.
 Funds, in turn, are dismantled when income is lower than during work years.

-In a partially funded system, the returns on funded pension assets can also be taken into account when the earnings-related pension contribution is determined.
+In a partially funded system, the returns on funded pension assets are also taken into account when the earnings-related pension contribution is determined.
 Thus, the level of the earnings-related pension contribution can be kept lower than would be the case if pensions were paid exclusively by means of annual pension contributions.
-In 2023, for example, without funding, about 1.5 percentage points more in earnings-related pension contributions in private sector should have been collected.
+In 2025, for example, without funding, about 2.9 percentage points (EUR 2.2 billion) more in earnings-related pension contributions in private sector should have been collected.

 In partial funding, in turn, the financing of earnings-related pensions does not depend solely on the labour market or the financial market; instead, the risks are distributed between these two.